 The United States FDA made a formal announcement that they will be replacing parts of the existing Quality System Regulation (QSR 21 CFR 820), with the international standard ISO 13485:2016.
 Currently, this transition is still in the making, and is in the rule stage.

-The hopes of the FDA moving to ISO 13485:2016 is to harmonize and modernize the way that quality systems are regulated in the USA.
-Since The US and international standards vary, it can make record keeping and cost of compliance expensive, but with adopting the international standard it can help reduce the costs and make it easier for US companies to comply internationally.
+The hope of the FDA moving to ISO 13485:2016 is to harmonize and modernize the way that quality systems are regulated in the USA.
+Since the US and international standards vary, it can make record keeping and cost of compliance expensive, but with adoption of the international standard it could help reduce cost and make it easier for US companies to comply internationally.

 - Read more about the differences between QSR 21 CFR 820 and ISO 13485

 - Need help implementing ISO 13485:2016?
 We have several products to help your organization:

 Switching to an international standard, in this case, ISO 13485:2016 is extremely beneficial to US companies.
 First, it is more up-to-date than the original QSR.
 Next it makes working globally a lot easier.
 There are a lot of similarities between the QSR and ISO 13485, therefore making the transition smooth.

 As of now, there are many steps that are still needed before the move is finalized.
 Although many steps need to be taken, the official announcement does tell us that the government is in fact committed to taking this important step, making ISO 13485:2016 more mandatory for all Medical Device companies.

 Read more about the Benefits of ISO 13485:2016